szTheory/exifcleaner/README.md

 ![ExifCleaner demo](https://user-images.githubusercontent.com/28652/71770980-f04e8b80-2f2b-11ea-90f1-4393ec57adc0.gif)

 ## !!!!!
-NOTE - UPGRADE TO 3.5.0 OR GREATER ASAP !!!!!
+NOTE - UPGRADE TO 3.6.0+ ASAP !!!!!

-If you are running 3.4.0 or earlier of ExifCleaner, update immediately!
+If you are running a version of ExifCleaner before 3.6.0, upgrade immediately!
 A security vulnerability was found in exiftool, the command-line application that powers ExifCleaner under the hood, and this was updated in ExifCleaner 3.5.0.
+There was also an XSS and Electron remote shell vulnerability due to unsanitized HTML output that was fixed in ExifCleaner 3.6.0.

 ## Benefits